tmux-mcp

 Overview

-Enables AI assistants to interact with, control, and observe tmux terminal sessions.
+Enables AI assistants (like Claude Desktop) to interact with, control, and observe tmux terminal sessions by providing tools for session management and command execution.

 Installation